StonesLuo/GitHub.io/_posts/2019-07-05-markdown-rules.md

 ### Inline Formatting

-The following is a list of <mark>optional</mark> inline markups supported:
+The following is a list of optional inline markups supported:

 Option name         | Markup           | Result if enabled     |
 --------------------|------------------|-----------------------|